joaquinrodriguez70/courseracleaningdata/code-book.md

 * `subject_test.txt`: An integer vector indicating the subject associated with the test observations in  `X_test.txt`.
 * `y_test.txt`: An integer vector indicating the id of the activity related with the test observations in `X_test.txt`.

-The full information about the files is available in `README.txt`.
-More information about the features is available in `features_info.txt`.
+The full information about the files is available in [README.txt](README.txt).
+More information about the features is available in  [features_info.txt](features_info.txt).

 The raw signal data in the ("Inertial Signals") are ommited from the processing.